JonasNeriVCG/rag_chat/README.md

-├── app.py                # Gradio app for querying the FAISS database ├── db.py                 # Script for processing PDFs into a FAISS database ├── documents/            # Folder containing PDF files to be processed ├── requirements.txt      # List of dependencies for the project ├── .gitignore            # Git ignore file (make sure to exclude `venv/`) └── .env                  # Environment variables for configuration
+├── app.py                # Gradio app for querying the FAISS database ├── db.py                 # Script for processing PDFs into a FAISS database ├── documents/            # Folder containing PDF files to be processed └── requirements.txt      # List of dependencies for the project
 ```